1 Meeting the costs

 Through the local Clinical Commissioning Group (CCG), the NHS meets the costs of a registered nurse providing, arranging or supervising care.
 The CCG will make the payment direct to the care home.

-If you receive nursing care and you are not eligible for NHS Continuing Healthcare, a nurse will assess your needs to see if you are eligible for NHS-Funded Nursing Care, known as FNC.
+If you receive nursing care and are not eligible for NHS Continuing Healthcare, a nurse will assess your needs to see if you are eligible for NHS-Funded Nursing Care (FNC).